 Walk onto any jobsite and ask the owner how business is going.
 Almost every time, you'll get a revenue number back.
 "We'll do about a million this year."
-Okay — but that number tells you how much money moved through his hands, not how much he got to keep.
+Okay, but that number only tells you how much money moved through his hands.
+It says nothing about how much he got to keep.
 I've met plenty of guys doing a million who couldn't make payroll in February, and a few quietly doing $300k who were doing just fine.

 Revenue: the number that lies to you

 Revenue is everything you billed and collected before you pay for a single thing.
 It's the top line.
-If you ran $100,000 through the business last month, your revenue was $100,000 — doesn't matter that $60,000 of it went straight back out the door for materials and labor.
+If you ran $100,000 through the business last month, your revenue was $100,000.
+It doesn't matter that $60,000 of it went straight back out the door for materials and labor.

 Revenue feels good to say out loud, which is exactly why it's dangerous.
 A big revenue number with thin margins underneath it is how contractors talk themselves into thinking a money-losing business is a successful one.
 Revenue measures how much work you did.
 It says nothing about whether that work was worth doing.